Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

-It is worth noting here that different kinds of ways of using ordinals in game-theoretic considerations go way back.
+It is clear that bounded evaluation games end after a finite number of rounds because bounded embedded games do.
+Note, that if time limits are infinite ordinals, they do not directly determine the number of rounds left in the game, but instead they are related to the game duration in a more abstract way.
+It is also worth noting here that different ways of using ordinals in game-theoretic considerations go way back.
 An example of an important and relatively early reference is \cite{cedric_1966} which contains references to even earlier related articles.
-It is possible to analyse embedded games independently from evaluation games.
+It is instructive to analyse embedded games independently of evaluation games.
 An embedded game of the form $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ can be played without a time limit as in unbounded evaluation games, or it can be given some time limit $\initlim$ as a parameter, which leads to the related bounded embedded game $\mathbf{G}[\initlim]$.
 When we use the plain notation $\mathbf{G}$ (as opposed to $\mathbf{G}[\gamma_0]$), we always assume that the embedded game $\mathbf{G}$ is not bounded.
 We sometimes emphasize this by calling $\mathbf{G}$ an \emph{unbounded} embedded game.
-We will revisit embedded games later on, when we will define \emph{canonical} winning conditions for them.
-Let $\omega$ denote the smallest infinite ordinal.
-Evaluation games of the form
+We will study the properties of embedded games in Section~\ref{sec:Analysing evaluation games}.